links to poems | indexes, bibliography, acknowledgments

 Mathematics for Ladies: Poems on Women in Science.
 With a foreword by Pippa Goldschmidt and illustrations by Kristin DiVona of NASA’s Reach Across the Stars project.
 London: Gold SF, 2022.
 Paperback, $20.
 ISBN 9781913380489.
+Longlisted for the British Science Fiction Association Award.

 blurbs